The Trouble with OTC Pills for Knee Pain Relief

 Beyond these side effects, over the counter pain relievers pose another serious problem.
 When you take pain medicine to relieve your symptoms, you might wind up postponing getting the medical care you need.
 By masking the pain, it’s easier to ignore it and the underlying issue could get worse.
 In fact, by delaying medical care, you can increase the chances you’ll need surgery or other serious interventions.

-Knee Pain Treatment at Home
+Knee Pain Relief & Treatment at Home

 So what is the best way to relieve pain from knee arthritis or other types of knee pain?
 The answer depends.
 It’s true—not every type of knee pain requires invasive medical treatment.
 Some mild or minor knee pain can be successfully treated conservatively, with a combination of home remedies and professional care.
 In some cases, taking an over the counter medicine might even be part of your knee treatment plan.